-Much of the data required to create a self-service data solution already existed but was spread across a somewhat disconnected technology ecosystem.
-The necessary information was there but was often siloed and inaccessible.
+Much of the data required to create a self-service data solution already existed, but it was spread across a somewhat disconnected technology ecosystem.
+The necessary information was there, but was often siloed and inaccessible.

 A simple discussion led to brainstorming and the creation of this solution.
 A new business leader within the provider network told Onebridge she could not get the insights she needed into what all the health systems’ behavioral health activities were.

 The data existed, but extracting these insights would require the data to be identified, accessed, aggregated, and presented in digestible manner.
 Without that in place, the leader couldn’t get a handle on behavioral health.

 Other clinical areas within the health system, like diabetes, oncology, and heart disease, did not experience this problem.
 They all used the “groupers” in the existing data warehousing and healthcare analytics platform to group together different data elements into datasets that could be analyzed to provide that vision.